 The Science of ADHD Creativity: Why Your Ideas Work Differently

 Are ADHD brains more creative, or is that just a myth?In this Research Recap with William Curb from Hacking Your ADHD, Skye breaks down a foundational study on ADHD and creativity, exploring how ADHD brains innovate, imagine, and sometimes overreach.What we cover:How ADHD brains approach creative problem-solving differentlyWhat “conceptual expansion” means for ADHD thinkingWhy originality and practicality don’t always go hand in handWhat this research says about collaboration and follow-throughHow ADHD creativity can be a strength when supported by systemsWant more of Will’s work?
 Go check out HackingYourADHD.com or subscribe to his YouTube channelThe information shared in this message, including any examples or stories, is for educational and illustrative purposes only.
 It’s not professional, medical, or financial advice.
 Every person’s ADHD journey is different, and results will always vary depending on your individual situation, effort, and circumstances.While we share research-based tools and strategies, we can’t promise specific results or outcomes.
 Your progress will depend on factors like your goals, consistency, and environment.Unconventional Organisation and its coaches are not responsible for any decisions or actions you take based on this content.
 Always seek guidance from qualified professionals before making significant personal, medical, or business decisions.P.S.
-If you feel like the bottleneck in your business and life feels like chaos, Click here to take the Focused Balanced Growth Quiz.
-We’ll discuss your struggles and explore systems to support you to grow without the overwhelm.
+If you can’t get traction in your business and every day brings more unfinished tasks, click here to apply for a call with me.
+We’ll outline your goals and identify an ADHD-friendly system to help you build momentum and grow revenue before Christmas.

 --------